 earth speed is a short video and poem with Soundscape by fabrics (Alex Psaltis) spotify , soundcloud.

-These are experiments and collaborations of Eleanor Peres, registered architect NSW #12157, seasonal academic, graduate of Architecture at the University of Technology, Sydney and team member of Sibling Architecture (present) and ZUS in Rotterdam, Kengo Kuma and Associates (KKAA) in Tokyo, Hayball and BVN Sydney (past).
+These fragments are experiments and collaborations of Eleanor Peres, registered architect NSW #12157, seasonal academic, masters of Architecture at the University of Technology, Sydney (UTS) & TU Delft (Netherlands), with experience working with Sibling Architecture, Hayball and BVN Sydney in Sydney, ZUS in Rotterdam and Kengo Kuma and Associates (KKAA) in Tokyo.

 Eleanor is a 2020 Unconformity artist-in-residence and recipient of the Marten Bequest 2020.